open-source-uc/UCurriculum-Student/README.md

 # UCurriculum-Student🧍

-**THIS CODE ISN'T WORKING.**
-Currently, the code is not working because a problem related to Cod.
-Curriculum.
-We are working on fixing this problem.

 Python library dedicated to extract the information from the "Seguimiento Curricular" page of the Pontifical Catholic University of Chile (UC); in particular, the actual courses taken by a student.

 ## Installation